 One way to do this is by playing games.
 There are many different types of games that you can play without spending any money, like card games, board games, or even tag.

 There are also frugal ways to entertain yourself with music.
 You can make your own instruments out of everyday items and play them around the house or in a park.

 Another frugal way to entertain yourself is by watching the clouds or stars in the sky.
-You can also make your own kites and go flying with them, especially if you live near a park or beach.
+You can also make your own kites and fly with them, especially near a park or beach.